 The chart above shows the price of the USDRUB currency pair, dating back to early 2009.
 As you can see, it has made some serious changes in value since then.
 In January 2014, the USD/RUB currency pair was trading around 35.0000.
 Fast forward to the beginning of 2016, and the exchange rate skyrocketed to 85.0000.
 That's an increase of close to 150%.

-That move has retraced somewhat since then So how does this compare to the extreme moves in the majors?
+That move has retraced somewhat since then so how does this compare to the extreme moves in the majors?
 Well, we actually have a good example of that, with the British pound sinking in the wake of the Brexit referendum.
-So let's take a look at the GBPUSD currency pair:
+So let's take a look at the GBPUSD major currency pair:

 GBP/USD was up as high as 1.71000 in July 2014.
 Just prior to the Brexit vote, the rate was 1.5000.
 In the summer of 2019, it is below 1.2000.
 That's a huge drop since the high it reached in July 2014.
 Brexit has had an extreme impact on the pound, but it is a small move in comparison to what we've seen with the rouble.

-If you're interested in finding out more about how exotic FX pairs move in relation to the majors and minor pairs, it's worth taking a look at our Correlation Matrix.
+If you're interested in finding out more about how exotic FX pairs move in relation to the major currency pairs and the minor currency pairs, it's worth taking a look at our Correlation Matrix.
 This is a tool that comes as part of the many specialist indicators available with the MetaTrader 4 Supreme Edition plugin.
 It can help you to gain an advantage when it comes to identifying currency pair correlations.